top of page

 So, why adopt a Romanian dog?

 Yes, you can choose to save a dog in the UK.
 We know that there are many dogs and puppies in need on our shores, but the dogs in Romania do not stand a chance.
-They are routinely tortured when caught or live a life of begging, fear and slow starvation on the streets.
+They are routinely abused when caught, or live a life of begging, fear and slow starvation on the streets.

 We won’t stop saving dogs in Romania.
 One by one.
 Until they are no longer persecuted and attitudes have changed.